git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ![left: man, version 1.6c on macOS Sierra. right: MOST v5.0.0](images/12-tips-and-tricks/most.png)

-So to get this working, you need to set your `PAGER` [environmental variable](https://en.wikipedia.org/wiki/Environment_variable) to point to the MOST binary.
+To get this working, you need to set your `PAGER` [environmental variable](https://en.wikipedia.org/wiki/Environment_variable) to point to the MOST binary.
 You can test is like this:

 {language=shell, line-numbers=off}